Green Earth Awakening 2018 : Dance of Life and Death

 A warm welcome! | Image © Steve Jackson 2015

-In turbulent times it can be easy to react from anger and fear.
-How do we find the motivation to effect positive change and to sustain that energy without sacrifice to ourselves?
-The principles taught by the Buddha are of universal benefit to those seeking to make effective and sustained engagement with the world.
+In turbulent times how do we find the motivation and inner resources to effect positive change without reacting from anxiety, fear and anger?
+The principles taught by the Buddha are of benefit to those seeking effective and sustained social transformation.

-We host a platform for groups and speakers such as D.A.N.C.E, Eco-dharma, Ecological Land Co-op, Radical Routes, Earth First!, Land Workers Alliance, The Tyndall Centre, Mindfulness4Change plus community groups, facilitators, eco-psychologists, activists, permaculture teachers, climate scientists and more.
+We have hosted a platform for groups and speakers such as D.A.N.C.E, Eco-dharma, Ecological Land Co-op, Radical Routes, Earth First!, Land Workers Alliance, The Tyndall Centre, Mindfulness4Change, Wetheuncivilised plus community groups, facilitators, eco-psychologists, activists, permaculture teachers, climate scientists.

 The profits from this event will go towards funding the Buddhafield Charity and supporting groups, networks and individuals engaged in ecological and social resistance.